 The Workbook, a tool developed by the Climate Ready Estuaries Program, is intended to help National Estuary Programs identify a suite of risks associated with climate change, carry out vulnerability studies, and develop a plan for adapting to the impacts caused by climate change (Bauzá-Ortega, 2015).
 The Workbook guides researchers through ten key steps leading to the development of a vulnerability assessment and an adaptation plan for the estuary.
 The outputs of this analysis will allow BTNEP to develop, implement, and monitor adaptation actions.
-The first five steps of the process are designed to capture the most locally relevant risks that climate change will pose to the BTES with a goal of assessing the estuary's vulnerability.
-During this vulnerability assessment phase, stakeholders identified a number of risks that the estuary my face and decided which of these risks to focus on based upon the likelihood of the risk occurring, the level of consequences, and the scale of impact associated with each risk.
+The first five steps of the process contribute to a vulnerability assessment that captures the most locally relevant risks that climate change will pose to the BTES.
+During this vulnerability assessment phase, stakeholders identified a number of risks that the estuary may face and decided which of these risks to focus on based upon the likelihood of the risk occurring, the level of consequences, and the spatial scale of impact associated with each risk.
 Once all possible foreseeable risks were identified, these were ranked and prioritized.
 High priority risks are those that are expected to have critical consequences and are currently impacting the estuary (Bauzá-Ortega, 2015).
 The action plan phase of research, outlined in steps 6-10, focus on designing, implementing, and monitoring concrete actions.
 The action plan includes the tasks that BTNEP will perform in order to mitigate climate-change impacts.
-Some of these actions may are direct actions that BTNEP will lead while other actions are currently being undertaken by state and local partners.
+Some of these actions are direct actions that BTNEP will lead while other actions are currently being undertaken by state and local partners.
 The action plan explains the 20 pertinent climate change risks that BTNEP and its partners will address.
 The next chapter (Chapter 4) will describe BTNEP's process for completing their vulnerability assessment and adaptation plan.

-Figure 8.
+Figure 7.
 A step-by-step process for completing a vulnerability assessment and adaptation plan, as described in the U.S. EPA's Being Prepared for Climate Change: A Workbook for Developing Riskbased Adaptation Plans

-Image: The Water Institute of the Gulf Image: The Water Institute of the Gulf
+Image: The Water Institute of the Gulf